 - My Account

-*Harlem, New York is affirmed on this date in 1893.
+*Harlem, New York, is affirmed on this date in 1893.

-Harlem is a neighborhood in the northern section of the New York City borough of Manhattan.
+Harlem is a neighborhood in the northern New York City borough of Manhattan.
 It is bounded roughly by Frederick Douglass Boulevard, St. Nicholas Avenue, and Morningside Park on the west; the Harlem River and 155th Street on the north; Fifth Avenue on the east; and Central Park North on the south.

 This date was chosen to honor the birth of realtor Phillip Payton Jr., known as the "Father of Harlem", The greater Harlem area encompasses several other neighborhoods and extends west to the Hudson River, north to 155th Street, east to the East River, and south to Martin Luther King, Jr., Boulevard, Central Park, and East 96th Street.
-Originally a Dutch village, formally organized in 1658, it is named after the city of Haarlem in the Netherlands.
-Harlem's history has been defined by a series of economic boom-and-bust cycles, with significant population shifts accompanying each cycle.
+Originally a Dutch village formally organized in 1658, it is named after the city of Haarlem in the Netherlands.
+Harlem's history has been defined by economic boom-and-bust cycles, with significant population shifts accompanying each cycle.
 Harlem was first a Jewish and Italian American community in the 19th century, but African Americans began to arrive in large numbers during the Great Migration in the 20th century.

-In the 1920s and 1930s, Central and West Harlem was the focus of the "Harlem Renaissance", an outpouring of artistic work without precedent in the American Black community.
+In the 1920s and 1930s, Central and West Harlem was the focus of the "Harlem Renaissance," an outpouring of artistic work without precedent in the American Black community.
 Though Harlem musicians and writers are particularly well remembered, the community has also hosted numerous actors and theater companies, including the New Heritage Repertory Theater, National Black Theater, Lafayette Players, Harlem Suitcase Theater, The Negro Playwrights, American Negro Theater, and the Rose McClendon Players.
 The Apollo Theater opened on 125th Street on January 26, 1934, in a former burlesque house.
-The Savoy Ballroom, on Lenox Avenue, was a renowned venue for swing dancing, and was immortalized in a popular song of the era, "Stompin' At the Savoy".
+The Savoy Ballroom on Lenox Avenue was a renowned venue for swing dancing and was immortalized in a popular song of the era, "Stompin' At the Savoy."

-From 1965 until 2007, the community was home to the Harlem Boys Choir, a touring choir and education program for young boys, most of whom are Black.
+From 1965 until 2007, the community was home to the Harlem Boys Choir, a touring choir, and an education program for young boys, most of whom are Black.
 The Girls’ Choir of Harlem was founded in 1989 and closed with the Boys Choir.
-Harlem is also home to the largest African American Day Parade, which celebrates the culture of African diaspora in America.
-The parade was started up in the spring of 1969 with Congressman Adam Clayton Powell, Jr. as the Grand Marshal of the first celebration.
+Harlem is also home to the largest African American Day Parade, which celebrates the culture of the African diaspora in America.
+The parade was started in the spring of 1969 with Congressman Adam Clayton Powell, Jr. as the Grand Marshal of the first celebration.
 Arthur Mitchell, a former dancer with the New York City Ballet, established Dance Theatre of Harlem as a school and company of classical ballet and theater training in the late 1960s.
 The company has toured nationally and internationally.
 Generations of theater artists have gotten a start at the school.